 The Company's Private Placement Warrants (as defined in Note 15.
-Warrants) are its only liability classified within Level 3 of the fair value hierarchy because the fair value is based on significant inputs that are unobservable in the market.
-The valuation of the Private Placement Warrants uses assumptions and estimates the Company believes would be made by a market participant in making the same valuation.
-The Company assesses these assumptions and estimates on an on-going basis as additional data impacting the assumptions and estimates are obtained.
-As of March 31, 2024, all Private Placement Warrants were converted to Public Warrants, and as such no Private Placement Warrants were outstanding as of March 31, 2024.
+Warrants) were its only liability classified within Level 3 of the fair value hierarchy because the fair value is based on significant inputs that are unobservable in the market.
+The valuation of the Private Placement Warrants used assumptions and estimates the Company believes would be made by a market participant in making the same valuation.
+As of March 31, 2024, all Private Placement Warrants were converted to Public Warrants, and as such no Private Placement Warrants were outstanding as of June 30, 2024.